adithyarjndrn/amfoss-tasks/task-05/Readme.md

 # Debugging of C program
-I have managed to succefully compile it ..and it is also working but there is some issue with th out put..which i was not able to rectify
+For a newbie like me it was not tat easy but after soo many unsucessfull attempts..I have managed to Debug it and run ..